Zhongbf/typora/英文/Peppa Pig 第一季.md

 Lovely ==fresh== tomatoes, lettuce and cucunber!
 First, we have to wash them!

 Peppa and George help Granny Pig wash the vagetables.

-Maybe that’s enough washing.
+Maybe that’s enough washing.（...可以了：that’s enough ...）

 Granny Pig has made the tomatoes, lettuce and cucumber into a salad.
 Grandpa Pig can you call everyone to lunch?